tomhiskey/tom-personal-site-jekyll/portfolio/internal-case-management-kct.md

 ### Project

-A vision for contemporary, business-focused case management through extensive user research, wireframing, analysis and iteration.

-With methods such as card-sorting, user journeys, user interviews and testing, I led regular improvements to a legacy case management system.
+I led a collaborative effort to develop a vision for a user-centric, efficient and delightful case management system.

-An outdated UI should not be an obstacle to introducing new features, efficiency gains and other iterative improvements.

 ### Team

-Me – Sole product designer and project lead, working as part of an in-house cross-functional product team.
+Me – Sole product designer and project lead, working as part of an in-house cross-functional product team and with stakeholders and users across the business.

 ### Process